 Your gums bleeding a little bit after brushing may be a sign that you need to see a dental hygienist, but it usually isn’t considered an emergency.
 Severe bleeding or inflammation of the gums however could be a sign of something more serious.
-Book an appointment with our emergency dentist in London if you are experiencing severe bleeding, gum pain or inflamed gums, and we can diagnose the problem and provide the right treatment.
+Book an appointment with our emergency dentist in London if you are experiencing severe bleeding, gum pain or swollen gums, and we can diagnose the problem and provide the right treatment.

 If you have severe bleeding or inflamed gums, book an appointment to see one of our emergency dentists in London as soon as possible by calling 020 7622 5333 today.